jellehierck/bee-buttons-ros/README.md

   - `Show` - Gives back the battery voltage and percentage, but also show the battery capacity with the LEDs.

 ## Extra pins available

+When u screw open the button there are some pins extra available to use.
+U do have to edit the code to use them.
+The code is written with platformIO and the code is on the GitHub.
+Installing [platformio](https://platformio.org/) is fairly easy with Visual Studio Code.

+- IC3/IC4: These are pins for the I2C protocol, lots of digital sensors can be connected to these pins like accelerometer/gyroscope.
+- Analoge Pins: If u want to do something analoge it can be done with these pins.
+Make sure it is all 3.3V, since that is what the controller has, has maximum input and supplies.
+- LED Strip PINS: If u want to use more LEDs u can connect a neopixel/ws2812b strip on these pins.
+At the moment this might not work with every buttons since some LEDs are broken and might not pass on the signal to the end.
+The LED strip would be LED number 13.
+But in the case of some buttons this might be off since some jumper wires are soldered over LEDs.